Speed of light: Synthesis of space and time

-Upper limit on speeds
+Mass and massless particles

+Massless particles travel at the speed of light.The speed of light is an unattainable speed for objects with positive rest mass.
 An object with rest mass m and speed v relative to a laboratory has kinetic energy (γ − 1)mc^{2} with respect to that lab, where γ is the Lorentz factor defined above.
 The γ factor approaches infinity as v approaches c, and it would take an infinite amount of energy to accelerate an object with mass to the speed of light.
-The speed of light is the upper limit for the speeds of objects with positive rest mass.
 Analysis of individual photons confirm that information cannot travel faster than the speed of light.
 This is experimentally established in many tests of relativistic energy and momentum.

+Causality

 Event A precedes B in the red frame, is simultaneous with B in the green frame, and follows B in the blue frame.

 More generally, it is impossible for signals or energy to travel faster than c.
 One argument for this is known as causality.
 If the spatial distance between two events A and B is greater than the time interval between them multiplied by c then there are frames of reference in which A precedes B, others in which B precedes A, and others in which they are simultaneous.
 As a result, if something were travelling faster than c relative to an inertial frame of reference, it would be travelling backwards in time relative to another frame, and causality would be violated.
 In such a frame of reference, an "effect" could be observed before its "cause".
 Such a violation of causality has never been recorded, and would lead to paradoxes such as the tachyonic antitelephone.

 In some theoretical treatments, the Scharnhorst effect allows signals to travel faster than c, by one part in 10^{36}.
 However other approaches to the same physical set up show no such effect. and it appears the special conditions in which this effect might occur would prevent one from using it to violate causality.